tpimentelms/phonotactic-complexity/README.md

 # phonotactic-complexity

 This repository contains code for analysing phonotactics.
-It accompanying the paper: [Phonotactic Complexity and Its Trade-offs (Pimentel et al., TACL 2020)](https://www.mitpressjournals.org/doi/abs/10.1162/tacl_a_00296).
+It accompanies the paper: [Phonotactic Complexity and Its Trade-offs (Pimentel et al., TACL 2020)](https://www.mitpressjournals.org/doi/abs/10.1162/tacl_a_00296).

 It is a study about languages phonotactics and how it relates to other language features, such as word length.